 That is ok.
 Finishing the marathon would be great.
 Not achieving the original dream, but learning, making those small incremental achievements along the way, and adjusting the dream will also be great.

 10. Acting on your big dream reinforces your self-belief.

 If you don’t believe in yourself, your capabilities or your ability to learn, then who else will?

 Believing in yourself first and acting on those beliefs enables others to believe in you.

 What’s it like for you?

 What big dreams are tugging at your heart?
-Have you made a big dream a reality?
-If so, what did you do that worked for you?
+What can you do to turn big dreams into reality?
+If you’ve done that, what did you do that worked?
 Or are you just starting to take some early steps?
 Share below as I would love to hear about your experiences.